 Jobs advertised as 'technical architect' may combine some or all of these, depending on factors such as the size of the employer.

-Bear in mind, though, these terms are not standardised across the IT sector.
-Always check adverts carefully to find out the details of a vacancy, as the duties and level of seniority involved can vary significantly even within the same job title.
+Bear in mind, though, these terms aren't standardised across the IT sector.
+Always check job adverts carefully to find out the details of a vacancy, as the duties and level of seniority involved can vary significantly even within the same job title.

 What skills do technical architects need?